Convergence

 *

-Born in 1965 in Stockholm, Björn Meyer began his musical life playing piano and trombone, transitioning to the electric bass at 18.
+Born in 1965 in Stockholm, Björn Meyer began his musical life playing piano and trumpet, transitioning to the electric bass at 18.
 Active on the international music scene since 1989, and based in Switzerland since 1996, he has collaborated with artists and ensembles across multiple genres, and received awards including the Canton Bern Music Prize and the Swiss Music Prize.

 He has worked extensively with Tunisian oud master Anouar Brahem and appears on Brahem’s albums The Astounding Eyes of Rita and Souvenance.
 Other ECM appearances include recordings with Nik Bärtsch; Meyer’s bass was effectively a lead voice in Bärtsch’s Ronin group for a decade, as documented on albums including Stoa, Holon, and Llyria.